KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ### Orientation

-The conference kicked off with the orientation that only Kojo can give, including an important reminder to take care of yourself through a #selfcaresprint.
+The conference kicked off with the orientation that only Kojo Idressa can give, including an important reminder to take care of yourself through a #selfcaresprint.

 ![](djangocon-us-2025-recap-images/kojo.jpg)